 The Minnesota State Fair is committed to providing equal access and a pleasant experience for all its guests.
-Services provided include wheelchair/electric scooter/stroller/wagon rentals, accessible parking, wheelchair accessible park & ride, passenger drop-off area, assistive listening devices, wheelchair battery recharging, sign language interpreters, accessible seating at all entertainment venues, curb cuts throughout the fairgrounds and Care and Assistance, which provides a number of accessibility services.
-All of these services are described in our 2015 Accessibility Guide, available at the right.
+Services provided include wheelchair/electric scooter/stroller/wagon rentals, accessible parking, a wheelchair accessible park & ride, a passenger drop-off area, assistive listening devices, sign language interpreters, accessible seating at all entertainment venues, curb cuts throughout the fairgrounds and Care and Assistance (H25 on the State Fair map), which provides a number of accessibility services.
+All of these services are described in our 2016 Accessibility Guide, which will be available this summer.

 If rented onsite, all equipment is available on a first-come basis with no guarantee of availability.
 Hours are 7 a.m. to 11 p.m. daily.
 Cash, credit cards and debit cards are acceptable forms of payment.